 Are Model Articles legally binding?

-Absolutely – the Model Articles have the same legally binding effect as bespoke Articles once officially adopted upon incorporation.
-They constitute a binding contractual agreement between the company and its shareholders.
-The company and its officers must actively comply with provisions in the Model Articles around matters like dividends, director remuneration and company records.
+Yes — once adopted, the Model Articles are legally binding.
+They form a contract between the company and its shareholders.
+The company and its officers must comply with provisions around matters like dividends, director remuneration and company records.

 Can we adopt amended Model Articles?